The concept of emptiness should be fulfilling or it is just empty nonsense

 The more we drop our idea of understanding reality the closest we are from understanding the concept of emptiness and avoiding mistakes.
 Easier said than done but practice will help connect the dots.

 I’ll leave you with the dancing lady.
 A simple optical illusion but a beautiful analogy to how our perception can change inexplicably – Is the lady spinning clockwise or counter clockwise?
-If you stare long enough she will revert directions; or your mind will revert how it is perceived.
+If you stare long enough she will revert directions; or is simply your mind perceiving it differently.

-I believe this illusion can be seen in almost all events in life – by observing any situation without drawing any conclusions you’ll find that if you stare at it long enough it will change.
+I believe this illusion can be seen in almost all events in life – by observing any situation without drawing any conclusions you’ll find that they don’t really have an absolute direction, that they are empty of meaning.

 Image credit: flickr.com